t-88/100-ocaml-exos/README.md

-Bunch of ocaml exercises, wtf is functional programming :O.
+Bunch of ocaml exercises, to answer how the fish functional programming :O
 (website)[https://ocaml.org/problems#1] for exercises.